s2005/mcp-test/README.md

 ```

 If the environment variable is not set or the file cannot be loaded, the server will fall back to default tips for MCP, Python, and Docker categories.

+**Important:** Command-line arguments always take precedence over environment variables.
+If you specify both a `--json-file` argument and set the `TIPS_JSON_PATH` environment variable, the command-line argument will be used.

 #### Example JSON File